veenavijai/stanford-nlp/lec-3.md

 3. What class is the unknown entity?
 4. Entity class may be different in different contextx (for example, PERSON and ORGANIZATION)

 We want a build a classifier to classify a word within a context - we rarely classify single words.
 Ambiguity is quite common.
-Words can be auto-antonyms (sede, sanction) - they can mean themselves and the opposite.
+Words can be auto-antonyms (seed, sanction) - they can mean themselves and the opposite.

 **Window Classification**